Reddaxi/Obsidian_BloodBanner/Factions/The Party/Alexandros/Alexandros Deguilliere.md

 The Noble Houses of the Redbram Area

 - Aurelius Ædelhoff
 	- An old rich man who got caught up in a conspiracy.
-Aurelius didn't
+Aurelius didn't object to us taking his remaining belongings on behalf of the rebellion - But he also didn't really have a choice.
+So far, he's taken on a sort of "uncle" role in our merry band of collected individuals, offering advice and generally being really relaxed.
+This suits me well, because I had feared that he'd be very reluctant
 - Lady Alicia Achey
 - Anastasia Deguilliere (Alexandros only)
 - Cateline Deguilliere (Alexandros only)